+Note: Completion of the Mathematics category of General Education does not satisfy the College Mathematics Competency.
+In addition, students in the elementary education curriculum who complete MATH 144 (and its prerequisite, MATH 143) shall be considered to have fulfilled the Mathematics category of General Education.

 Connections (C)

-Courses in the Connections category are upper-level courses on topics that emphasize comparative perspectives, such as across disciplines, across time, and across cultures.
-Students must complete the FYS 100/HONR 100 and FYW 100/FYW 100P/FYW 100H courses and must have earned at least 45 college credits before taking a Connections course.
-Connections courses cannot be included in any major or minor program.
+Courses in the Connections category are on topics that emphasize comparative perspectives, such as across disciplines, across time, and across cultures.
+Students must complete the FYS 100/HONR 100 and FYW 100/FYW 100P/FYW 100H courses before taking a Connections course.
+Connections courses may be included in any major or minor program.